Joan, Lady of Wales

-Joan, Lady of Wales and Lady of Snowdon, also known by her Welsh name Siwan (said, approximately /sɪuːan/) (c.
-1191/92 – 2 February 1237) was an illegitimate daughter of King John of England, and the wife of Llywelyn the Great, Prince of Wales (initially King of Gwynedd), effective ruler of all of Wales.
-Joan or Siwan in Welsh has been referred to as both "Lady of Wales" and "Princess of Wales".
+Joan, Lady of Wales (Siwan, /cy/, c.
+1191/92 – 2 February 1237) was an illegitimate daughter of John, King of England, and the wife of Llywelyn the Great.

 Early life

 Joan should not be confused with her half-sister, Joan, Queen of Scotland.

 Little is known about her early life.
 Her mother's name is known only from Joan's obituary in the Tewkesbury Annals, where she is called "Regina Clementina" (Queen Clemence); there is no evidence that her mother was in fact of royal blood.
 Joan may have been born in France, and probably spent part of her childhood there, as King John had her brought to England from Normandy in December 1203, in preparation for a marriage alliance to Llywelyn ab Iorwerth, Prince of Gwynedd.

-The antiquary Thomas Pennant, in the second volume of his Tours in Wales, published in London in 1810, wrote: "It is said that Llewelyn the Great had near this place [Trefriw] a palace; ...
-The church of Trefriw was originally built by Llewelyn, for the ease of his princess, who before was obliged to go on foot to Llanrhychwyn, a long walk among the mountains."

 Marriage

 Joan was betrothed to Llywelyn the Great in 1204, and the marriage is thought to have taken place in 1205, although some of the annals of the abbey of St Werburgh in Chester say that it occurred in 1204.
 She and Llywelyn had at least four children together: